-Considering the fact that consumers become more comfortable with tech innovations, some of the food and beverage companies have already found their way to use AR technology.
+Considering the fact that consumers become more comfortable with tech innovations, some of the food and beverage companies have already found their way to use augmented reality technology.

 Different types of businesses that sell beverage use augmented reality in their mobile apps: from alcohol delivery services to bars and restaurants to startups, to alcohol brands and wineries.

-Let’s take a deeper look at the cases that reflect an integration of AR technology in the drink sector, to better understand how you can implement this innovative technology to your beverage business.
+Let’s take a deeper look at the cases that reflect an integration of augmented reality technology in the drink sector, to better understand how you can implement this innovative AR technology to your restaurant, bar or other beverage business.

 AR for wine delivery service

 If you run an alcohol delivery service, there are many exciting ways to create a buzz around it.

 The online wine retailer SippCLUB has been extremely popular since its website launch in 2010.

 However, their newly launched augmented reality service could manage to grab the attention of millennials – the current UK’s most significant drinking wine audience.

 They drive wine sales in the country like no other generation before.